 It is possible that some side effects of Imitrex may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to sumatriptan: oral tablet

-Along with its needed effects, sumatriptan (the active ingredient contained in Imitrex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, sumatriptan (the active ingredient contained in Imitrex) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sumatriptan:Less common
+If any of the following side effects occur while taking sumatriptan, check with your doctor immediately:Less common

 - Abdominal or stomach pain